docker/docs/adminguide.md

 * Error logs
 * Crash logs

-## Emergency access to DTR
+## Emergency access to Docker Trusted Registry

-If your authenticated or public access to the DTR web interface has stopped working, but your DTR admin container is still running, you can add an [ambassador container](https://docs.docker.com/articles/ambassador_pattern_linking/) to get temporary unsecure access to it by running:
+If your authenticated or public access to the Docker Trusted Registry web interface has stopped working, but your Docker Trusted Registry admin container is still running, you can add an [ambassador container](https://docs.docker.com/articles/ambassador_pattern_linking/) to get temporary unsecure access to it by running: